burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 However, in reality, at the moment of 2024, this is not supported by actual compiler implementations (please be careful).
 Also, the compiler needs to be able to evaluate the arguments corresponding to all non-type parameters at compile time.

 3. *Template-template parameters.* A template can be customized with a template class.
-Details are available [1], Appendix B. This is a bit of an advanced construction to use another template provided as a "type" to use it inside our main template constructing, but it's available.
+Details are available [1], Appendix B. This is a bit of an advanced construction to use another template provided as a "type" to use it inside our main template construction, but it's available.
 Example:
 ```cpp
     template<template<class, class> class H, class S>
     struct T {